thanpolas/sidekick/README.md

 ### safeStringify(obj)

-Will safely JSON serialize any value to JSON, accounting for BigInt.

 -   `obj` **{\*}** Any value to serialize.
 -   **Returns {string}** JSON serialized string.

+Will safely JSON serialize any value to JSON, accounting for BigInt.

 ## Perf

 ### perf(optSince)

-Helper for performance measuring of execution time.

-Invoke without argument to get the starting timestamp.

-Invoke with argument the starting timestamp and get the result of the perf measurement in human and machine readable format.

 -   `optSince` **{bigint=}** return value of hrtime.bigint().
 -   **Returns {bigint|Object}** If argument is defined Object, otherwise